 Our subsidiaries' ability to distribute dividends is based upon their distributable earnings.
-Current PRC regulations permit our PRC subsidiaries to pay dividends to their respective shareholders only out of their accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
-In addition, each of our PRC subsidiaries and the consolidated affiliated entities is required to set aside at least 10% of its after-tax profits each year, if any, to fund a statutory reserve until such reserve reaches 50% of its registered capital.
+Current regulations of mainland China permit our subsidiaries in mainland China to pay dividends to their respective shareholders only out of their accumulated profits, if any, determined in accordance with accounting standards and regulations in mainland China.
+In addition, each of our subsidiaries in mainland China and the consolidated affiliated entities is required to set aside at least 10% of its after-tax profits each year, if any, to fund a statutory reserve until such reserve reaches 50% of its registered capital.
 Each of such entities in China is also required to further set aside a portion of its after-tax profits to fund the employee welfare fund, although the amount to be set aside, if any, is determined at the discretion of its board of directors.
 These reserves are not distributable as cash dividends.

-In addition, our PRC subsidiaries, the consolidated affiliated entities and their subsidiaries generate their revenue primarily in Renminbi, which is not freely convertible into other currencies.
-As a result, any restriction on currency exchange may limit the ability of our PRC subsidiaries to pay dividends to us.
+In addition, our subsidiaries in mainland China, the consolidated affiliated entities and their subsidiaries generate their revenue primarily in Renminbi, which is not freely convertible into other currencies.
+As a result, any restriction on currency exchange may limit the ability of our subsidiaries in mainland China to pay dividends to us.
 For more details, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us and any tax we are required to pay could have a material and adverse effect on our ability to conduct our business." and "-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our initial public offering to make loans or to make additional capital contributions to our PRC subsidiaries and variable interest entities, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
+Key Information-D. Risk Factors- Risks Related to Doing Business in China-We may rely on dividends and other distributions on equity paid by our subsidiaries in mainland China to fund any cash and financing requirements we may have, and any limitation on the ability of our subsidiaries in mainland China to make payments to us and any tax we are required to pay could have a material and adverse effect on our ability to conduct our business." and "-Regulation of mainland China of loans to and direct investment in entities in mainland China by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our initial public offering to make loans or to make additional capital contributions to our subsidiaries in mainland China and variable interest entities, which could materially and adversely affect our liquidity and our ability to fund and expand our business."